AminEfaf/NeonBlaster/README.md

-Introduction and Manual for Neon Blaster Game
+# Neon Blaster Game

-Welcome to Neon Blaster, an electrifying arcade-style game designed for FPGA boards using VHDL! 🎮💥

-Game Objective:
+## Project Overview

 Neon Blaster thrusts you into a neon-drenched universe where you pilot a spaceship, tasked with obliterating waves of enemy spacecraft.
-Your mission?
-Survive for as long as possible while annihilating as many adversaries as you can.
-With each wave, brace yourself for intensified challenges as enemy ships swarm in faster and fiercer. 🚀🎯
+Your mission is to survive as long as possible while annihilating as many adversaries as you can.
+Each wave intensifies the challenge with faster and fiercer enemy ships.

+---

-Game Features and Controls:
+## Features

-Neon Blaster delivers pulse-pounding action and seamless controls, ensuring an immersive gaming experience.
-Here's a rundown of how to navigate this cosmic battleground:

-Movement: Use the FPGA keys or joystick to maneuver your spaceship across the screen, dodging enemy fire and evading collisions.
-Shooting: Your spaceship auto-fires lasers at incoming enemy ships, obviating the need for manual shooting controls.
-Wave Progression: As you progress, enemy ships escalate in number and speed, escalating the intensity and testing your reflexes.
+1. **Dynamic Gameplay**:
+   - Navigate a neon universe and face relentless waves of enemies.
+   - Automatic laser firing for seamless combat.

+2. **Score Tracking**:
-Score Tracking: Monitor your score as you decimate enemy ships, vying to surpass your previous high score and outshine fellow players.
+   - Monitor your score and aim to surpass your previous high score.
-How the Game Works:

-Upon launch, you assume control of a spaceship positioned at the screen's bottom, confronting relentless waves of adversary spacecraft advancing from the top.
+3. **Wave Progression**:
+   - Enemy ships increase in number and speed with each wave.

+4. **FPGA Integration**:
+   - Real-time gameplay implemented on FPGA boards.

+---

+## How to Use

+1. **Setup the FPGA Environment**:
+   - Load the VHDL project files into your FPGA programming tool.
+   - Compile and upload the design onto your FPGA board.

+2. **Start the Game**:
+   - Use the FPGA push-button to initiate the game.

+3. **Control Your Spaceship**:
-Employ the FPGA keys or joystick to navigate your spaceship, deftly maneuvering to avoid enemy projectiles and obstacles.
+   - Movement: Use FPGA keys or joystick to maneuver.
-Your spaceship automatically fires lasers at incoming enemy ships upon detection, eliminating them upon contact.
-With each wave surmounted, the challenge escalates, introducing swifter adversaries and more intricate formations to overcome.
-Your objective is to endure the onslaught for as long as possible, relentlessly blasting away enemy ships to secure a formidable high score.
-Game Interface and Controls on FPGA Board:

-7-Segment Display: Provides vital game data such as score and wave number, keeping you informed of your progress.
-Push-Button: Initiates the game and allows for other in-game actions, such as pausing or restarting.
-LEDs: Offer visual cues, signaling critical game events or indicating power-ups.
-Switches: Potentially utilized for adjusting game settings or activating special abilities.
-Gameplay Tips:

-Stay agile and responsive, swiftly maneuvering your spaceship to avoid enemy fire and navigate through the chaos.
-Focus on strategic positioning to optimize your firepower and evade incoming attacks effectively.
-Keep a keen eye on your score and wave number, striving to surpass your previous achievements and set new records.
-Prepare to dive into the heart of the action-packed Neon Blaster!
-Can you outlast the relentless onslaught and emerge as the ultimate space-faring champion? 🌟🕹️
+   - Shooting: Lasers fire automatically upon detecting enemies.

+4. **Survive and Score**:
+   - Avoid enemy fire, destroy incoming ships, and achieve the highest score possible.

+---

+## Key Components

+1. **FPGA Game Interface**:
+   - **7-Segment Display**: Shows score and wave number.
+   - **Push-Button**: Start, pause, or restart the game.
+   - **LEDs**: Visual cues for critical game events.

+2. **Game Logic**:
+   - Automatic firing and collision detection.
+   - Gravity effects and wave-based difficulty scaling.

+---

+## Feedback

+We welcome your feedback and suggestions!
+Feel free to reach out or open an issue in this repository.